School of Art and Design

 ARTS 4341.
 Digital Fabrication.

-This class provides the fundamental skills for integrating digital fabrication technologies with other art and design processes.
-Students are introduced to digital design and fabrication using 3D modeling software, 3D printers, and computer controlled machines.
-A variety of materials are taught through conceptual, technical, and creative problem solving.
+This course provides foundational skills for integrating digital fabrication technologies with a range of studio art and design processes.
+Students are introduced to digital design workflows using 3D modeling software, 3D printers, and computer controlled machines, gaining an understanding of how these tools support project development.
+Through hands on exercises, students explore a variety of materials and fabrication methods while practicing conceptual development, technical proficiency, and structured problem solving.
+By the end of the course, students are familiar with file preparation, equipment operation, and practical strategies for translating digital concepts into physical outcomes.
 Prerequisite: [ART 1301 or ART 1303] with a grade of "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 3 Lab Contact Hours.